The closure of the Uluru climb signals a “new beginning” for a more culturally sensitive kind of tourism, says the national park’s manager.

 Frank traveled to Uluru with his partner Leonie to celebrate his retirement.
 On the issue of respecting Indigenous requests not to set foot on the rock, Frank says, "There are chains and polls and everything drilled into it.
 So, really, that respect has been gone for a while already [...].
 It’s not going to make much difference because if I don’t climb it someone will until October."
 Interestingly, Frank is keen to see the climb closed so that people like himself are forced to "take it off their bucket list."

-Angela, a retired school teacher from Melbourne who was visiting Uluru this week told The Feed, “I climbed it 50 years ago.
+Angela, a retired school teacher from Melbourne who was visiting Uluru told The Feed, “I climbed it 50 years ago.
 I was with a school group but I must say there was never any question back then as to it being sacred.
 But now [climbing] isn’t something I want to do:

 It’s a selfish thing.
 It’s a personal thing.
 It’s people being able to say, ‘I did it’.